brunosap93/SCPTA/Part 2 - Modify UI5 App.md

 ```
 ![Add Route](Part2Images/22.AddRoute.png)

-This route indicates the app must jump to a target called _create (line 115)_

-3. Scroll further down until you see targets and add a new target (don't forget to include the comma at the beginning)
+3. Scroll further down until you see targets and *on line 139* add a new target (**don't forget to include the comma at the beginning**)

 ```javascript
 	,